tanvividyala/ab-testing-demo/README.md

 # A/B Testing Demo
-Use this demo to learn what A/B Testing is!
+This demo is an interactive way to learn what A/B Testing is.
+Made to support learning for COGS 9 (Introduction to Data Science).